Roy Orbison: "In Dreams" and international tours

 As "In Dreams" was released in April 1963, Orbison was asked to replace Duane Eddy on a tour of the UK in top billing with the Beatles.
-When he arrived in Britain, however, he realized he was no longer the main draw.
+The tour sold out in one afternoon.
+When Orbison arrived in Britain, however, he realized he was no longer the main draw.
 He had never heard of the Beatles, and annoyed, asked rhetorically, "What's a Beatle, anyway?" to which John Lennon replied, after tapping his shoulder, "I am".
 On the opening night, Orbison opted to go onstage first, although he was the more established act.
 The Beatles stood dumbfounded backstage as Orbison simply played through 14 encores.
 Finally, when the audience began chanting "We want Roy!" again, Lennon and Paul McCartney physically held Orbison back.
 Ringo Starr later said, "In Glasgow, we were all backstage listening to the tremendous applause he was getting.
 He was just standing there, not moving or anything."
 Through the tour, however, the two acts quickly learned to get along, a process made easier by the fact that the Beatles admired his work.
 Orbison felt a kinship with Lennon, but it was George Harrison with whom he would later form a strong friendship.

 In 1963, touring took a toll on Orbison's personal life.
-His wife Claudette had an affair with the contractor who built their home in Hendersonville, Tennessee.
-Friends and relatives attributed the breakdown of the marriage to her youth and her inability to withstand being alone and bored.
+After discovering a letter from one of Orbison's secret girlfriends, his wife Claudette had an affair with the builder of their home in Tennessee.
+Billy Pat Ellis said, "Claudette had the affair because Roy was gone a lot and she got lonely and wanted to prove she was attractive again".
 When Orbison toured Britain again in the autumn of 1963, she joined him.

-He was immensely popular wherever he went, finishing the tour in Ireland and Canada.
-Almost immediately, he toured Australia and New Zealand with the Beach Boys and returned again to Britain and Ireland, where he was so besieged by teenaged girls that the Irish police had to halt his performances to pull the girls off him.
-He travelled to Australia again, this time with the Rolling Stones.
+Later in 1963, Orbison toured England, Ireland, and Canada.
+In 1964, he toured Australia and New Zealand with the Beach Boys and returned again to Britain and Ireland, where he was so besieged by teenaged girls that the Irish police had to halt his performances to pull the girls off him.
+He traveled to Australia again in 1965, this time with the Rolling Stones.
 Mick Jagger later remarked, referring to a snapshot he took of Orbison in New Zealand, "a fine figure of a man in the hot springs, he was."